 - It should define the experience of the employee / client relationship.

 - It defines the organizational culture as a whole.

+Employees that work from home can often feel less engaged and connected.
 Here at Intellek, we have multiple ways that we instill within our organization to stay connected and engaged.
 We assign “onboarding buddies” to new team members, who then attend optional bi-weekly cyber chats.
 We have monthly meetings and our teams can give employee feedback, anonymously via Engagement Multiplier collaboration tools.

 Remote Team-Building Events